Executive Order 12866: Revisions by President Obama -- Executive Order 13563

 Ten days after entering office, President Obama issued Executive Order 13497, which revoked President Bush's Executive Orders 13258 and 13422.
-74 Fed.
-Reg.
-6113 (Jan.
-30, 2009).

 In 2002, Cass Sunstein, who would later serve as President Obama's Administrator of the Office of Information and Regulatory Affairs, co-authored an article on a proposed replacement.

 Executive Order 13563, Improving Regulation and Regulatory Review, was issued by President Barack Obama in 2011.
 It reaffirms and amplifies the principles embodied in E.O.
 12866 by encouraging agencies to coordinate their regulatory activities, and to consider regulatory approaches that reduce the burden of regulation while maintaining flexibility and freedom of choice for the public.
 It directs agencies to, where feasible and appropriate, seek the views of those likely to be affected by a proposed rulemaking before a notice of proposed rulemaking is issued.
 E.O 13563 requires agencies to quantify anticipated benefits and costs of proposed rulemakings as accurately as possible using the best available techniques, and to ensure that any scientific and technological information or processes used to support their regulatory actions are objective.

 To the extent feasible and permitted by law, E.O.
 13563 also directs agencies to provide timely online access to the rulemaking docket for proposed and final rules, along with any relevant scientific and technical findings, on regulations.gov, and to afford the public the opportunity to comment on proposed regulations through the Internet.
 With regard to existing regulations, E.O.
 13563 instructs agencies to periodically review their significant regulations with the goal of making their regulatory programs more effective or less burdensome.